Freshwater Harmful Algal Bloom-related Illness Tracking in California

 How many freshwater HAB-related illnesses have been reported for California?

-From 2018 to 2021, CDPH reported 109 freshwater HAB-related human and animal illnesses for California to the Centers for Disease Control and Prevention (CDC) One Health Harmful Algal Bloom System (OHHABS).
+From 2018 to 2023, the workgroup reported 158 freshwater HAB-related human and animal illnesses for California to the Centers for Disease Control and Prevention (CDC) One Health Harmful Algal Bloom System (OHHABS).
 A summary of HAB-related illnesses reported by year is provided in the figure below.
 No livestock incidents have been reported to date.

 Figure 1.
-Freshwater illnesses reported as HAB-related to OHHABS from 2018 – 2021.
-Number represents individuals (except when submitted as group, such as fish).
+Freshwater illnesses reported as HAB-related to OHHABS from 2018 – 2023.
+Number represents individuals, except when submitted as group, such as for fish or wildlife illness events.

 In which counties did these reported freshwater HAB-related illnesses occur?

-The maps below display the counties in which freshwater HAB-related illnesses for California (reported to OHHABS) have occurred for previously reported years combined (2018-2020) and for 2021.
+The maps below display the counties in which freshwater HAB-related illnesses for California (reported to OHHABS) have occurred for previously reported years combined (2018-2022) and for 2023.
 Illnesses are grouped by human-only, human and animal (domestic or wild), or animal only.
+A more table with cumulative HAB-related illnesses in humans and animals, by county, is also available.

 How are HAB-related illnesses being tracked across the United States?